-I always imagine Shrubby St. John's lining a driveway, with its cheerful yellow blooms guiding the way all summer long.
+I always imagine Shrubby St. John's-wort lining a driveway, with its cheerful yellow blooms guiding the way all summer long.

-Birds, butterflies, native bees love Shrubby St. John's, with our native bumblebee being its primarily pollinator.
-It's a host to several moth larvae and the sole host to the Fomoria hypericella.
+Birds, butterflies, native bees love Shrubby St. John's-wort, with our native bumblebee being its primarily pollinator.
+It's a host to several moth caterpillars.

 Shrubby's bark exfoliates, exposing an orange inner bark and providing winter interest, and its deciduous leaves yellow in fall and hang on into early winter.